code-423n4/2025-10-hybra-finance/README.md

 ## Automated Findings / Publicly Known Issues

-Automated findings will be added to this repository **within 24-48 hours** from the contest's launch, and will be considered out-of-scope for the purposes of the contest.
+Automated findings will be added to this repository **within 3-4 days** from the contest's launch, and will be considered out-of-scope for the purposes of the contest.

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._